 This is the first part in a series I call “Exploring My Creativity”.
-An examination of MY creativity.
-Being a creative person, this is something I feel I must do to expand my creative thinking.
-Know one self.
-A very large part of who I am is my creativity.
-As long as I can remember, I have been creative and doing creative things.
+An examination of my creativity.
+Being an inspired individual, this is something I feel I must do to expand my thought process.
+As long as I can remember, I have been doing creative things.
 And it seems to grow more complex the older I get.
-At the start of 2018, I told myself I wanted to embrace the idea of “Concentration and not validation”.
-To focus on me and what drives me to be creativity.
+At the start of 2018, I told myself I wanted to embrace the idea of “Concentration and not Validation”.
+To focus on what drives me to be creative and not seek out the instant gratification of social media.
 Let’s start with the strongest member of my creativity, Passion.
-You have probably noticed I used that word to describe the things I love to do.
-My photography, modelmaking, sculpting along with writing are my passions.
+Photography, model making, sculpting along with writing are my Passions.

-It all started in spring 2017, while I visited the Anna Scripps Whitcomb Conservatory on Belle isle.
+It all started in the spring of 2018, while I visited the Anna Scripps Whitcomb Conservatory on Belle isle.
 I went there to photograph the spring flowers in bloom.
 Red, white and pink little beauties standing proud in the light.
 There was so much color and so many little pretties all over the conservatory grounds.
 After about an hour into shooting, I stopped and looked around.
-During that moments of silence, I heard myself say “I could do this all day long”.
-Loud and clear as the sky is blue.
+During that moment of silence, I heard myself say “I could do this all day long”.
+Loud and as clear as the sky is blue.
 I knew where it came from but what do I call it?
 It was something I have heard as long as I can remember.
 But it’s been so long since I heard it so clearly.
 It wasn’t until I got home and started looking at my images, that I realized it was my Passion speaking to me.
-It moved me so much, I started to question it and I came up with two short but complex questions.
+It moved me so much, I started to question it.
+I came up with two short but complex questions.

-I spent countless hours pondering and searching for answers to those questions.
-I struggled to clearly describe how I felted.
-How could I describe something that I had come to live with for so long.
+I spent countless hours pondering for answers to those questions.
+I struggled to clearly describe how I felt.
+How could I describe something that I had come to live with for so long?
 At one point, I felt it would have been easier to describe blue to a blind person.
-I found sharing these questions with others who I felt had passion in their lives to be helpful.
+I found sharing these questions with others who I felt had passion in their lives.
 I was not looking for my definition of Passion in others but more to the point, finding others that felted the same as me.
-Those two questions produced some of the most honest and enjoyable conversations with others creative people.
-It’s very interesting hearing how others describe their Passion.
-I want to share with you some definitions of Passion from other creativity individuals I have meet in my travels as well as how Passion has changed their lives.
+I had some of the most honest and enjoyable conversations with other creative people.
+It’s very interesting to hear how others describe their Passion.
+I want to share with you some definitions of Passion from other creative individuals I have met in my travels as well as how Passion has changed their lives.

 Let’s start with Nick Malachowski.
 He’s a Lead Automotive Designer.
 I had the pleasure of working with him in 2016.
-Here are his thoughts…
+Here’s his thoughts…

 Passion is the enemy of fear.
 Fear prevents us from exploring the unknown, from being vulnerable, from uncovering the truth about us and about the world.
 Passion is the very act of pursuing those things.